 - 3.4 Early Help and Children's Social Care Services in Croydon have been on a journey of improvement since 2017, supported by the wider council and key partner agencies (police, schools and health).
-Services were subject to a full re-inspection by Ofsted which began on 27th January and concluded on the 14th February 2020.
-The full Ofsted report and overall judgments on the quality of Croydon's Children's Services will be published on Ofsted's website on March 16th 2020.
-During the last monitoring visit in October 2019 inspectors noted that services for children were 'consistently improving' with progress being driven at a 'sustained and rapid pace.' - 3.5 It is important that we capitalise on the momentum of the Children's Improvement Programme and continue to mobilise council and partnership support to improve outcomes for all children and young people in Croydon.
+Services were subject to a full re-inspection by Ofsted in February 2020 and are now judged 'good' overall.
+The full Ofsted report was published on Ofsted's website on March 16th 2020. - 3.5 It is important that we capitalise on the momentum of the Children's Improvement Programme and continue to mobilise council and partnership support to improve outcomes for all children and young people in Croydon.
 To support improvement activity across the Children, Families and Education Directorate the Executive Director set out a clear departmental vision in spring 2019 (the 'destination') underpinned by 4 work streams (the 'how') and a set of principles (the 'values that guide us').
 These are set out in the pictures below.
 Wherever possible, a similar approach will be taken to delivering on the priorities in the Children, Young People and Families plan to ensure that approaches to delivery are consistent across the partnership, so that children and families receive seamless support from professionals.